 You might wonder what might cause your fire pit to tumble over.
-Kids and pets, wild creatures (raccoons, deer, and occasional bears, and so on) and plenty of other things that dwell in the country and the wilderness.
+Kids and pets, wild creatures (raccoons, deer, occasional bears, and so on), and plenty of other things that dwell in the country and the wilderness.
 Remember, Murphy is a nocturnal creature.

 It’s important to keep in mind that if you have a wood-burning fire pit that can’t tip over, sparking from cooling embers combined with surrounding fuel sources might provide an unintentional fire danger.

 If any of these factors don’t apply and the risk is negligible, allowing the fire to burn out naturally may be a viable choice.

 How to do it: